khaosophy/blogfolio/src/content/blog/astro-header-anchors.md

         });
         ```

 These are the settings I'm using on my blog, but there is a *ton* you can customize.
-You can check out [the documentation for their options](https://github.com/rehypejs/rehype-autolink-headings#options), but let's go over them here too.
+You can check out [the documentation for their options](https://github.com/rehypejs/rehype-autolink-headings#options), but let's go over them here too, because it isn't obvious how it translate to use in Astro.

 ### Autolink Options

 There is a ton of customization available in `rehype-autolink-headings`.
-The code snippet above is what I'm using on this blog, at least at the time of writing, but they did take me some time to work out, so let's go over them a bit.
+The docs are good, but they don't necessarily translate to Astro one-to-one, so let's go over them a bit.

 #### Behavior